mwolff44/pk-sbc/docs/source/installation.rst

 * Create DB :
-  Install Kamailio DB with db name kamailiopyfb and drop these tables : usr_preferences, subscriber, address, dbaliases and dialplan.
+  Install Kamailio DB with db name kamailiopyfb (do not install extra tables) and drop these tables : usr_preferences, subscriber, address, dbaliases and dialplan.

 To create the database structure needed by Kamailio, run: